Plumeria Rubra flower compensates lack of nectar by choosing a vibrant color palette and sweet aroma to attract pollinators.

 Moreover, two or three new branches emerge from each cut region during the growing seasons.

-Make sure you sterilize your pruners with equal parts rubbing alcohol and water.
+Remember to sterilize your pruners with equal parts rubbing alcohol and water.
 Allow the tools to air dry between each cleaning.

 Uses of Plumeria Rubra Flowers